-We need to modify the metal bracket and put it back in place.
+We need to modify the metal bracket, and put it back in place.

 We were a bit aggressive with the modification, but it’s doing its job of protecting the module.
-Only the 2 front nuts are used to hold the bracket now.
+Only the two front nuts are used to hold the bracket now.
 You might come up with something better?